alexdesousa/alexdesousa.github.io/_posts/2020-03-31-ayesql-writing-raw-sql-in-elixir.md

 >
 > The code for this article can be found [here](https://github.com/alexdesousa/alexdesousa.github.io/tree/blog/examples/f1)

-## My ORM abstracts several SQL dialects
+## "My ORM abstracts several SQL dialects"

 In my experience, I've found that it's more likely for an application to be re-written in another language e.g. Ruby to Elixir than actually migrating the data from one database to another e.g. MySQL to PostgreSQL.